3sd/civicrm-recalculate-recipients/README.md

 You should probably not use this extension if you are relying on ACLs to limit the contacts to which CiviMail users can send.
 As it stands as the CiviMail author's ACLs are not taken into account when the recipients are recalculated (see [issue #1](https://github.com/3sd/civicrm-recalculate-recipients/issues/1) for more details).

+## Requirements

+## Installation

+## Getting started

+## Documentation

+## Developers

+### Tests

+## Credits

+This extension has been developed by [Michael McAndrew](https://twitter.com/michaelmcandrew) from [Third Sector Design](https://thirdsectordesign.org/) who you can [contact](https://thirdsectordesign.org/contact) for help, support and further development.

-## Contributions and improvements
+## Contributing

 Contributions to this repository are very welcome.
-You can also contact the maintainer (michaelmcandrew@thirdsectordesign.org) for further development work.
+Feel free to submit a pull request for minor improvements.
+For larger changes, please create an issue first.

+## License

+This extension is licensed under [AGPL-3.0](LICENSE.txt).